Why does God Allow

 atheist's position."
 (Although by using natural law theory they’re

-ways to try to partially evade this kind of reasoning, such as by the
+ways to try to partially evade this kind of reasoning, such as by the respective

-ultimately convincing they are is
+convincing they are is another

-another issue).
-Elsewhere, Dostoevsky
+issue).
+Elsewhere, Dostoevsky has

-back to it.
+it.
 For whom will man love then?
-Whom will he be grateful
+Whom will he be grateful to? . . .

-to? . . .
-We, for instance, may think that virtue is one thing while the
+We, for instance, may think that virtue is one thing while the Chinese may believe

-bloody history of the religiously skeptical yet politically fanatical 20th
+religiously skeptical yet politically fanatical 20th century shows

-century shows this snag indeed caught atheists and agnostics: Wasn’t the Europe of the Nazis and
+this snag indeed caught atheists and agnostics: Wasn’t the Europe of the Nazis and Communists even morally darker

-Communists even morally darker than that of Medieval Catholicism at its
+than that of Medieval Catholicism at its collective worst?

 This discussion